juanpujazon/DockerCassandraNodes/README.md

 # DockerCassandraNodes
-Docker-compose in order to set up 5 containers of dse-server and one container for dse-studio One cassandra connector to connect to the database through the java main program
+The docker-compose files sets up 5 dse-server containers and one container for dse-studio.
+The cassandra connector creates a connection to the database through the java main program.